Chayanon-Ninyawee/42-c-tester/README.md

 The framework generates small C test harnesses, compiles them against the student's project, executes them, and exposes the results through a Python API.

-It is designed primarily for testing functions such as those found in `libft`, but can be used for other C projects as well.
+It is designed primarily for testing functions such as those found in `libft`, but can also be used for other C projects.

 ______________________________________________________________________